All Posts

 Prototypes use one model — usually the most capable.
 Production systems require routing: which queries go where, when to use cache, when to fall back, and when to escalate to a human.

-I’ve seen teams reduce inference costs by 30–40% with routing, without measurable quality loss.
+In most engagements I have seen, routing reduces inference costs by 30–40% without measurable quality loss.
 The key is having evaluation (see point 1) to prove it.

 5. Governance and auditability